 Chairman and CEOA 15-year veteran of Tennis Canada and one of the most successful women executives in sports, Stacey Allaster came to the WTA in January 2006 as its President, and on July 13, 2009 was promoted to Chairman and CEO.

-Allaster's tenure as Chairman and CEO began in July 2009 and has been marked by her focus on global growth with Asia Pacific being the strategic priority, maximizing the fan experience through a series of on-court and digital innovations; securing a record number of new sponsors; ensuring the financial success of the sport; and enhancing the health and well-being of the athletes, while also fighting for gender equality.
+Allaster's tenure began in 2009 and has been marked by her focus on global growth with Asia Pacific being the strategic priority, maximizing the fan experience through product innovations; securing a record number of new sponsors; ensuring the financial success of the sport; and enhancing the health and well-being of the athletes, while also fighting for gender equality.

 An advocate for women, Allaster was instrumental in securing equal prize money for women tennis players at all four Grand Slams, which was finally completed in 2007 when Wimbledon and Roland Garros agreed to provide equal pay to male and female athletes.
-With a focus on fan enjoyment and athlete health, Allaster played an integral role in the development and adoption of the Roadmap, the WTA's long term strategic plan aimed at streamlining the calendar in order to enhance the overall health and well-being of the athletes and deliver top players on a more consistent basis to tournaments and fans.
-She also spearheaded such innovative programs as on-court coaching, electronic line calling, and a revised doubles scoring format, all aimed at enhancing the fan experience and taking women's tennis to new heights.
+With a focus on the fan experience and athlete health, Allaster played an integral role in the development and adoption of the Roadmap, the WTA's long term strategic plan aimed at streamlining the calendar in order to enhance the overall health and well-being of the athletes and deliver top players on a more consistent basis to tournaments and fans.
+Since the introduction of the Roadmap, prize money has increased more than 70 percent.